llm-bible/llm-bible.github.io/_publications/liang2023homotopic.markdown

 bibkey: liang2023homotopic
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2302.09632"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'Distillation', 'Pruning', 'Quantization', 'Pretraining Methods', 'Transformer']
+tags: ['Transformer', 'Efficiency and Optimization', 'Pruning', 'Model Architecture', 'Training Techniques', 'Pretraining Methods', 'Quantization', 'Distillation']
 ---
 Knowledge distillation has been shown to be a powerful model compression approach to facilitate the deployment of pre-trained language models in